Sun: Exposure to the eye

-Ultraviolet light from the Sun has antiseptic properties and can be used to sanitise tools and water.
+Other radiation

+Solar ultraviolet radiation ionises Earth's dayside upper atmosphere, creating its electrically conducting ionosphere.
 This radiation causes sunburn, and has other biological effects such as the production of vitamin D and sun tanning.
 It is the main cause of skin cancer.
 Ultraviolet light is strongly attenuated by Earth's ozone layer, so that the amount of UV varies greatly with latitude and has been partially responsible for many biological adaptations, including variations in human skin colour.
+Ultraviolet light from the Sun has antiseptic properties and can be used to sanitise tools and water.

 High-energy gamma ray photons initially released with fusion reactions in the core are almost immediately absorbed by the solar plasma of the radiative zone, usually after travelling only a few millimetres.
 Re-emission happens in a random direction and usually at slightly lower energy.
 With this sequence of emissions and absorptions, it takes a long time for radiation to reach the Sun's surface.
 Estimates of the photon travel time range between 10,000 and 170,000 years.
 In contrast, it takes only 2.3 seconds for neutrinos, which account for about 2% of the total energy production of the Sun, to reach the surface.
 Because energy transport in the Sun is a process that involves photons in thermodynamic equilibrium with matter, the time scale of energy transport in the Sun is longer, on the order of 30,000,000 years.
 This is the time it would take the Sun to return to a stable state if the rate of energy generation in its core were suddenly changed.

 Electron neutrinos are released by fusion reactions in the core, but, unlike photons, they rarely interact with matter, so almost all are able to escape the Sun immediately.
 However, measurements of the number of these neutrinos produced in the Sun are lower than theories predict by a factor of 3.
-In 2001, the discovery of neutrino oscillation resolved the discrepancy: the Sun emits the number of electron neutrinos predicted by the theory, but neutrino detectors were missing 2/3 of them because the neutrinos had changed flavor by the time they were detected.
+In 2001, the discovery of neutrino oscillation resolved the discrepancy: the Sun emits the number of electron neutrinos predicted by the theory, but neutrino detectors were missing 2/3 of them because the neutrinos had changed flavour by the time they were detected.